 It’s hard to do good content marketing without understanding your customer’s needs

-All three of these content projects couldn’t be successful without a deep understanding of the customers’ needs.
+All three of these content projects couldn’t be successful without a deep understanding of the target market.
 Sometimes, even when we know those needs, it’s not easy to hit the exact format that customers want.

 It’s a path worth pursuing.